emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 #### Clone the repository

-Open a terminal and run:
+Run the following command in your terminal:

 ```
 git clone https://github.com/BHFock/repo-grep.git ~/repo-grep
 ```

-This clones the latest version of *repo-grep* to your system.
-You can place it anywhere, but a common location is `~/.emacs.d/lisp/`
+You can place it in any directory of your choice, but ensure you update your Emacs configuration accordingly.

 #### Load repo-grep in Emacs

-Add the following line to your Emacs configuration file (init.el or .emacs):
+Edit your Emacs configuration file (`~/.emacs` or `~/.emacs.d/init.el`) and add:

 ```elisp
 ;; Add repo-grep to your Emacs load path